Bishop of Sodor and Man

 The Bishop of Sodor and Man is the Ordinary of the Diocese of Sodor and Man (Manx Gaelic: Sodor as Mannin) in the Province of York in the Church of England.
 The diocese only covers the Isle of Man.
 The Cathedral Church of St German where the bishop's seat is located, is in the town of Peel.
 St German's was elevated to cathedral status on 1 November 1980.

 The bishop is an ex officio member of the Legislative Council of the Isle of Man (the upper house of Tynwald, the parliament of the Isle of Man) and of Tynwald Court.
 The bishop's residence is Thie yn Aspick (Bishop's House), Douglas.

-The right to appoint the Bishop of Sodor and Man is vested in the British crown; the Monarch acts, perhaps somewhat anomalously (in view of Man's status as a Crown Dependency), on the advice of the Prime Minister.
+The right to appoint the Bishop of Sodor and Man is vested in the British crown; the Monarch acts, perhaps somewhat anomalously (in view of Man's status as a Crown Dependency), on the advice of the Prime Minister (rather than the island's Chief Minister).
 However, unlike diocesan bishops in England, who are formally elected by the canons of the cathedral church in accordance with the monarch's congé d'elire, the Bishop of Sodor and Man is appointed directly by the monarch by letters patent.

 Peter Eagles was appointed Bishop of Sodor and Man, and was installed at the Cathedral Church of St German at Peel on 30 September 2017.
-On 8 March 2023 he announced his retirement, to take effect on 28 October 2023.
+He retired effective 31 October 2023.
+Tricia Hillas became the next Bishop of Sodor and Man in October 2024.